chuotchuilacduong/DeepStock/README.md

 ### 1. Set Up Credentials
 - Add your `HUGGING_FACE_HUB_TOKEN` and `WANDB_API_KEY` as secrets in your environment.
-- Configure your Modal token.
+- Configure your Modal token!

 ### 2. Run the Scripts
 - Execute the data preparation scripts to generate the cache files and the initial dataset on the Hugging Face Hub.